tbrown14611/Project_2/README.md

 - Reorder columns
 - Save converted DataFrame to Resources/result_files/step2_reformat_data_for_analysis.csv

-jupyter notebook: step3.ipynb
--
--

-jupyter notebook: step4.ipynb
--

-jupyter notebook: step5.ipynb
+jupyter notebook: step3_analyze_data.ipynb
--
+- step2_reformat_data_for_analysis.csv is input to Step3
+- Filter for one contry if needed
+- Update Country Code to the ISO numeric value
+- Write Updated dataframe and change Country Code to data type int.
--
+- Perform Ridge Regesion.
-jupyter notebook: step6.ipynb
+- Compare Ridge with Linear Regression
+- Compute Lasso Regression and compare it with Ridge and Linear Regression
+- Calculate mean squared error (MSE).
--
+- Calculate R-squared (R2)

-# Options for the future